 1. Spray a 9×12 baking pan with nonstick spray.

-2. In a large pot set over medium heat, add butter, corn syrup and brown sugar.
+2. In a large pot set over medium heat, add butter, corn syrup, brown sugar and salt.
 Mix until melted and smoothly combined.

 3. Add peanut butter and mix until combined.
-Add 4 c. marshmallows and stir until melted and combined.
+Add all but 1/2 c. marshmallows (reserve the 1/2 c.) and stir until melted and combined.

-5. Add cereal and stir quickly until combined.
-Pour mixture into prepared pan – wet hands and press mixture gently into pan until even.
+5. Add cereal and 1/2 c. marshmallows and stir quickly until combined.
+Pour mixture into prepared pan – with wet hands or silicone spatula press mixture gently into pan until even.